Department of Public Policy

 290 Special Topics in Public Policy (3).
 Special topics in public policy for undergraduates.

 293 Internship in Public Policy (3).
+For public policy majors and minors.
 Permission of the instructor.
-Provides participants the opportunity to work in policy-related internships for a semester.
+Provides participants opportunities to work in policy-related internships for a semester.
 Internship sites range from governmental agencies to nonprofit organizations.
-Students take an active role in their organizations and gain valuable knowledge that will prepare them for the labor market after graduation.
+Students assume active roles in their organizations and gain valuable knowledge that prepares them for the labor market after graduation.

 305 Public Policy Communication (3).
 Students choose a societal problem and communicate the problem as demanded by governmental process.
 Course focuses on simulated public hearings; writing/revising documents (problem definition memo, witness testimony); writing/revising an organization's public comment on proposed legislation/regulation.